liquidmetal-dev/flintlock/docs/proposals/0204-snapshot-restore-requirements.md

   OCI image digest do not have the same base.
 Deltas only work if the base is shipped as an artifact or built deterministically (SNAP-VOL-011).
-* **Cross-host restore needs matching hosts.** Firecracker requires the same CPU model and snapshot format version, and treats host kernel changes as unstable.
+* **Cross-host restore needs matching hosts.** Firecracker requires the same snapshot format version, CPU vendor, and guest-visible CPU features, and treats host kernel changes as unstable.
 Cloud Hypervisor gives no guarantees.
   In practice, restore targets need to run the same hardware and software as the source host.
 * **Clones share guest identity.** Until per-clone network namespaces exist, clones that keep the source's MAC and IP need to be kept on separate networks or reconfigured by the guest.
+RNG reseeding depends on VMGenID support in the guest kernel, which arm64 guests on Firecracker only get with a backported 6.1 kernel (SNAP-CLN-006).
 * **Guest agent dependency for quiesce only.** Optional quiesce and thaw (SNAP-QSC-003) require new guest-agent features.
 Snapshots without quiesce do not depend on the guest agent.